Can You Use a Tennis Racket for Padel 2025?

 3. Slower Reaction Time

 Padel requires fast reactions at the net and along the walls.
 Tennis rackets are longer and harder to maneuver, meaning players struggle to return quick volleys.
-A padel racket’s compact shape and lighter frame allow for quicker responses during fast-paced exchanges.
+A padel racket’s compact shape and lighter frame allow quicker responses during fast-paced exchanges.

 4. Difficulty Generating Spin